DerZombiiie/go-libcamera-example/README.md

 - wait.. after a second or so the programm should tell you a filename where the image is saved name is out-<unixtime>.jpg

+this example is under the MIT license, see LICENSE